 The collecting policy of the Massachusetts Historical Society reflects the Society’s mission as an independent research library that collects, preserves, makes accessible, and communicates manuscripts and other materials that promote the study of the history of Massachusetts and the nation.
 The MHS primarily acquires manuscript collections of permanent historical value created by individuals or families with strong connections to Massachusetts and, to a lesser extent, the records of organizations.
-In collecting, the MHS builds on the great strength of its existing manuscript collections, and focuses on materials that elucidate the role of Massachusetts in the history of the United States.
+In collecting, the MHS builds on the great strength of its existing manuscript collections, and focuses on materials that elucidate the role of Massachusetts in the wider history of the United States.

 Where possible, the Society acquires coherent collections of manuscripts, rather than individual documents.
 To build the Society’s collection, acquisitions seek to supplement existing strengths and/or fill gaps in existing holdings.
-The MHS only accepts deposits of research materials that are open to investigators under the same terms as the collections that it owns and that meet the same rigorous standards of evaluation.
+The MHS accepts deposits of research materials that are open to investigators under the same terms as the collections that it owns and that meet the same rigorous standards of evaluation.
 The MHS seeks, but does not require, financial support from donors for processing, preservation, and permanent storage of collections.